 Star Ball Canberra was established in 2006 and has now raised over an amazing $2.3m for Starlight.

-Tables are now available for this ‘year’s biggest family dinner’ at a brand new location, the National Arboretum!
-Come and join us!
+Thank you to everyone that attended this ‘year’s biggest family dinner’ at the brand new location, the National Arboretum!

 Master of Ceremonies